 Research and Development Engineer

-- Provide technical direction and training to other research staff and students, as needed.
+- Provide technical direction to other research staff, engineering associates, technicians, and/or students, as needed.

-- Bachelor's degree in mechanical/biomechanical engineering or related field.
+- Advanced degree in mechanical/biomechanical engineering or related field.

 - Proficiencies with 3D CAD software (Fusion 360 or SOLIDWORKS preferred), MATLAB, Microsoft Office, and a computer programming language.